 These provisions would be similar to the legislation introduced in NSW following the Lindt Café Siege.

-The Bill also includes amendments to address minor issues that have been identified by key stakeholders while implementing the Sentencing Act.
+The Bill addresses minor issues that have been identified by key stakeholders while implementing the Sentencing Act.
 These issues appear to have arisen as a result of drafting oversight or are matters that would otherwise benefit from further clarification.